CAchim/Product_aggregation/README.md

 Description: <br>
 <ol>
   <li>Implements the DataExtraction class that can be found in DataExtraction.py</li>
-  <li>DataExtraction class is used to extract the metadata from a website (shopping website) and with it we can extract the info about products drom that websites.
-The metadata contains the Schema.org info about that          specific product and after the class extracts it, the class also parse that metadata and find the information       about that prduct ( name, price, reviews and so on)</li>
+  <li>DataExtraction class is used to extract the metadata from a website (shopping website) and with it, we can extract the info about products from that website.
+The metadata contains the Schema.org info about that specific product and after the class extracts it, the class also parses that metadata and finds the information about that product ( name, price, reviews, and so on)</li>
   <li>DataExtraction class is initialized with a list of URLs to different products from websites, and after it extracts the info about each product it returns a list of Product objects. the Product class defines how a            product should look like.
 This way it will be easier to parse the products at the end</li>
   <li>In the main.py an example of how the DataExtraction class work is demonstrated and explained</li>
 </ol>